The plank is the single best exercise you can do for your core

 But here are a few workout ideas that include the plank.

 - 30 Day Plank Challenge: Taking a 30-day plank challenge is a great way to commit to doing the plank and get your body used to it.

 - 6 Minute Morning Workout: This quick and simple bodyweight workout only lasts about 6 minutes.
 It includes the plank and is a great way to kick-start your day.

 - 30 Day Fitness Challenge: This 30-day workout challenge combines the plank with other exercises to get your body in shape.

 The proper way to do a plank exercise.

-The plank is a fantastic exercise you can do to strengthen your core muscles while also sculpting your abs.
+The plank is a simple yet very effective exercise you can do to develop core strength.